RaphaelIT7/gmod-lua-threaded/README.md

 ### ILuaInterface:InitLibraries()
 Initializes all Libraries.
 This function may be removed in the future!

+### ILuaInterface:InitEnums()
+Initializes all Enums.
+This function may be removed in the future!

+### ILuaInterface:InitGmod()
+Initializes everything for Gmod.
+Internally calls InitClasses, InitLibraries and InitEnums.

 ### ILuaInterface:LoadFunction(string sig)
 Loads a function into the Interface.